 Underage Drinking and Driving

-Penalties upon conviction: Suspended license for six months, fine not to exceed $500 and attend Alcohol Safety Action Program.
+Penalties upon conviction include suspended license for 6 months, fine not to exceed $500 and attend Alcohol Safety Action Program.

 Drinking While Driving

-Penalty: Class 4 Misdemeanor, prepayable fine and court cost.
+The penalty is a Class 4 Misdemeanor, pre-payable fine and court cost.